| Naples: Life, Death & Miracles

 —The Other City by Antonio Piedimonte (an English translation by Larry Ray is available on his website) ;

 —The website of NapoliUnderground (with special thanks to Clemente Espositio and Fulvio Salvi for their generosity and the above photo of the Piscina mirabilis;

 --(1967) Il Sottosuolo di Naples [The Subsoil of Naples], published by the city of Naples (available in Italian and English on the NUG website, directly above.]

-—An excellent article on the Serino aqueduct (one of a series by Wilke Schram) on his website;
+—An excellent article on the Serino aqueduct (one of a series by Wilke Schram) on at this link;

 —The website of ARIN, the Naples Water Management Board.